Sport in Hong Kong: History

 Hong Kong City Hall is located today where the original location of "Victoria Recreation Club" stood in 1849 after having been in operation in Canton since 1832.
 It is the first sporting club established in Hong Kong's history.
 The first sports involved were water sports such as rowing.

 The Hong Kong Open golf tournament is Hong Kong's oldest professional sporting event.

 The primary sport in Hong Kong has been football due mainly to British influence going as far back as the late 19th century.
-The first documented team came from the "Chinese Football Team" of 1904, which began as a club called the "South China Athletic Club" founded by Mok Hing.
+The first documented team came from the "Chinese Football Team" of 1904, which was founded by Mok Hing.
 It was the first team to join The Hong Kong Football Association league in 1913/1914.
 At the time, the introduction of Hong Kong First Division League in 1908 was also another milestone.
 In the 1917 Far Eastern Games and 1919 Far Eastern Games, the club represented the Republic of China and won the football championship.
 It is the only team in Hong Kong sports history to have accomplished this feat.
 Around 1920–1922, it formally adopted the present name of South China Athletic Association and diversified into other sports.

 Financial Secretary John James Cowperthwaite was one of the first government official to assist Hong Kong going into the 1956 Summer Olympics in Melbourne Australia with a contribution estimate of HK$10,000.

 Victoria Park was one of the free range open space for pick-up games.
 Until the Hong Kong Stadium was built, there was no arena for spectator sports.
 By the 1960s a number of clubs have surfaced for mostly social reasons.
 Since then, Hong Kong sports has been described as "Club Life".
 Some clubs have documented their history thoroughly, while others have disappeared along with their past.